 Prior to the gathering around the piano, Munro hosted Johnson and Marquardt aboard the ship and shared their deep appreciation for the hospitality of their generous hosts in Dutch Harbor and for their stewardship of a proudly shared heritage.

 “In a 27-year career, I had never been to the Pacific or to the Bering Sea before reporting to Munro,” Cawthorn said at they gathered on the ship’s flight deck.
 “And, in all that time, I have never felt so close to our history as I have right here.”

-Tags: Alaska, Alfred E. Nannestad, Bering Sea, Capt.
-Francis Van Boskerck, Christopher King, Clara Goss, Coast Guard Cutter Munro, History, John Conwell, Joseph O. Fournier, lyrics, Michael Martin, munro, Museum of the Aleutians, music, piano, Public Health Service, Semper Paratus, Shirley Marquardt, U.S. Life-Saving Service, U.S. Revenue Cutter Service, Unalaska, Zoya Johnson
+Tags: Alaska, Alfred E. Nannestad, bering sea, Capt.
+Francis Van Boskerck, Christopher King, Clara Goss, coast guard cutter munro, John Conwell, Joseph O. Fournier, Michael Martin, Public Health Service, Semper Paratus, Shirley Marquardt, U.S. Life-Saving Service, U.S. Revenue Cutter Service, Zoya Johnson